 FTC: Affiliate Disclosure: All links pay commission

-The Best Bike Computer 2021 is looked at here across a range of types of cyclists and what they need their cycling computers for.
-There are also recommendations for every price bracket.
+The Best Bike Computer 2022 is looked at here across a range of types of cyclists and what they need their cycling computers for – we’ll spread the net to cover more than just Garmin!

 Here are several rider categories and, hopefully, you might fit yourself into one of them.
 Please don’t take all the descriptions of the types of cyclists too seriously…THAT is a bit of fun, BUT the recommendations ARE SERIOUS.